denten-books/plain-text/main.md

 and artifact to produce fact [@latour1986].
 That process of inscription comes to the fore explicitly: the output of science lab is, in some real ways, measured by its publication record [@latour1986].
-A scientist may object that his publication record is merely a byproduct of research activity.
+A scientist may object that her publication record is merely a byproduct of her research activity.
 Yet Latour shows pretty convincingly that the laboratory participants closest to the material conditions of knowledge production are at the same time, most marginalized members of the group.
 Lab technicians handle the matter of mass spectrometers and bioassays in contrast to Ph.D. holders who spend most of their time handling inscription devices like printers and computer consoles.

-Although much cited in the studies of science and technology, the book had curiously little impact on literary studies.
-A part of the explanation for this must be the incommensurability of operational vocabularies.
-For the National Endowment of the Arts "literature" means narrowly "novels, short stories, poetry, and plays" [@nea2004, 1-2].
-For Woolgar and Latour "literature" is more broadly something inscribed, printed, or published.
-Literature of the hospital.
-Literature in the hospital.
-In the law office.

-#### Texts are fucking everywhere
-Texts are the salient currency of human life.
-Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every kitchen recipe, every doctor's prescription, every website, and every machine manual--beneath that giant and perplexing pile of human activity lies a complex network of literary material.
-The task of the literary scholar becomes to make visible that textual undercurrent, to follow and to map its movements across culture, to expose the mechanisms of its mutation and locomotion.
+Although much cited in the study of culture, science, and technology, the book had curiously little impact on the study of literature, even though Latour and Wollgar borrowed much the other way around.
+In the 1986 postscript to the American edition, they remark on the broad trend in literary theory to treat texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what really happened," or "what the authors intended [@latour1986, 273]."
+Similarly, research in the social study of science should be aimed at the "contingent character of objectification practices."
+Science, on their view, is itself a type of a literary system, "generating texts whose fate (status, value, utility, facticity) depends subsequently on interpretation [@latour1986, 273]."
+Throughout the book, Woolgar and Latour use the term literature to mean something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour1986, 47-53].
+Viewed as a work of literary theory, *Laboratory Life* reifies and advances the research program started by the post-structuralist.
+Where Jaques Derrida could offhand remark "everything is a text," Woolgar and Latour make concrete the literal transformation of matter into text.
+No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory to function as a literary system.
+The conventional way to understand Woolgar and Latour brings the interpreter into the laboratory, breaking the illusion of scientific objectivity: instead of "discovering" facts, scientist socially construct them.
+Paradoxically, as Latour and Woolgar worked to undermine the empirical unity of science (turning it into a kind of hermeneutics), they performed literary analysis as an empirical method.
+To "read" the laboratory, the researchers had to be there, in person, observing and taking notes.
+The laboratory opens up to them through a careful micro-ethnography.
+The reader gets to examine floor plans, research samples, dialog transcriptions, publication patterns, and other evidentiary materials.

 #### Textual iceberg is huge, we are only contributing to its growth
 Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch on tip of an immense textual iceberg.
-Paradoxically, the results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
+The results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
 Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
 Despite my fond appreciation of Barthes